 Through conversations and interviews during phase 1 of the project, we listened to community and heard that one of the most important assets in the community, is actually the community itself.
-The people who make up these unique townships provide essential services and resources both through work and volunteering.
 With a can do attitude, it is the people who make these towns vibrant and thriving places to live and work.
-By investing in people, we can support social and economic development, build community resilience and empower people to do what matters most to them.
+By investing in people, we can support social and economic development and empower people to do what matters most to them.